maityanubhab/EcoMamba-Net/README.md

 ## Project Description

 EcoMamba introduces a lightweight and efficient Mamba-inspired state-space model tailored for 2D medical image segmentation.
-The design focuses on minimizing computational cost (GFLOPs) while maintaining high segmentation performance on benchmark datasets like ISIC 2018 and BTCV.
+The design focuses on minimizing computational cost (GFLOPs) while maintaining high segmentation performance on benchmark datasets like ISIC 2018 and Kvsair-Seg.

 Key contributions:
 - EcoMamba blocks with depthwise convolution